1600hp/1600hp.github.io/updates/_posts/2017-2-27-Grenzo-A-Primer.markdown

 <ul>
 <li>Always cast Grenzo for X=1, or three power.
 This lets you get everything in the deck except for <a href="http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=207876" target="_blank">Necrotic Ooze</a>, which will probably end up getting reanimated anyway.
 Only cast Grenzo for X=2 if it doesn't prevent you from activating an additional time, and even then probably not.</li>
 <li>Never activate Grenzo at sorcery speed unless you're trying to win right now, or there's a problem you can't let someone untap with.
 You have instant speed interaction.
 Make sure your opponents know it.
 Even if you can't bluff, it's always possible to flip into something that opponents assess as a threat; it's better to do this when they can't answer at sorcery speed.</li>
 <li>Don't always cast Grenzo as soon as possible.
-If you have stuff to do in your hand, it's sometimes worth running out mana and utility creautres when they don't have to compete with Grenzo activations.
+If you have stuff to do in your hand, it's sometimes worth running out mana and utility creatures when they don't have to compete with Grenzo activations.
 The longer Grenzo stays on the field, the more likely he is to die, and that can be a major tempo hit if you don't have recovery options.</li>
 </ul>
 <p><strong>Where's That List of Combos You Promised?</strong></p>
 <p>Sure, fine.
 This is a partial list.
 I'm constantly finding new combos and interactions.</p>